ember-learn/cli-guides/guides/basic-use/upgrading.md

 git clean -f
 ```

-If it is helpful to see a side-by-side comparison between your app and a brand-new app, you can visit the [Ember CLI releases](https://github.com/ember-cli/ember-cli/releases), choose the correct version, and look inside the `blueprints` directory.
+If it is helpful to see a side-by-side comparison between your app and a brand-new app, you can visit the [ember-cli releases](https://github.com/ember-cli/ember-cli/releases), choose the correct version, and look inside the `blueprints` directory.

 ### Managing major upgrades